openhab/org.openhab.binding.zwave/doc/zwaveme/zmerc2_0_0.md

 ### Parameter 17: Command to Control Scene No1 (association group 9)

-Command to Control Scene No1 (association group 9) This parameter defines the command to be sent to devices of control scene group No1 when the related button is pressed (association group 9)
+Command to Control Scene No1 (association group 9)
+<p&gtThis parameter defines the command to be sent to devices of control scene group No1 when the related button is pressed (association group 9)</p&gt
 The following option values may be configured -:

 | Value  | Description |